miguel-ribeiro/arduino_config_reader/README.md

 # Arduino Config Reader

-Reads a configuration text file form an SDcard and stores the configuration values in a config struct that can be used throughout your program.
+Reads a configuration text file form an SDcard (FAT) and stores the configuration values in a config struct that can be used throughout your program.
 It is useful to pass parameters to the running software without having to reflash or recompile code, simply by changing some parameters in a text file.
 Useful to
 - set device IDs on multiple devices running the same software